Saleh-Lootah/portfolio/content/projects/printing-talks.md

 #### Challenges and Learning

 Throughout the project, I encountered various challenges, from selecting the appropriate technology stack to implementing the right CMS and optimizing for SEO.
-These challenges led to significant learning in web development, deepening my skills in frameworks like React, SolidJS, and Astro, as well as in serverless functions and form validation.
+These challenges led to significant learning in web development, deepening my skills in frameworks like React and Astro, as well as in serverless functions and form validation.

 #### Performance and Future Plans